10 Best Herbal Syrups For Pink Eye

 chamomilla recutita syrup

-Chamomilla recutita, commonly known as German chamomile, has been traditionally used for its anti-inflammatory and antiseptic properties, making it a potential natural remedy for symptoms associated with pink eye.
+Chamomilla recutita, commonly known as German chamomile, has been traditionally used for its soothing and anti-inflammatory properties, making it a potential natural remedy for pink eye.

 urtica dioica syrup